What is a PDL1 test?

 Most PDL1 tests are done in a procedure called a biopsy.
 There are three main types of biopsy procedures:

-- Fine needle aspiration biopsy, which uses a very thin needle to remove a sample of breast cells or fluid
+- Fine needle aspiration biopsy, which uses a very thin needle to remove a sample of cells or fluid

 - Core needle biopsy, which uses a larger needle to remove a sample